My first fight stick mod: The Aggretstick

 Creative endeavours

-We’re both fans Aggretsuko (Sanrio’s office-working metal fan), and I felt it’d make decent inspiration for fight stick art.
+We’re both fans of Aggretsuko (Sanrio’s office-working metal fan), and I felt it’d make decent inspiration for fight stick art.
 I created a simple design using mobile wallpapers and key art from Sanrio’s website (I can’t find what I used there anymore).

 There were no templates for the front plate as there are for most modern sticks (there was a dead link on the Capcom blog, though).
 The plate was just under A4 size, so I made some assumptions and placed things in a way as to give some leeway when applying the art.
 Here’s the design: